Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ### For +1¤ Upgrade

-- Add a positive aspect or take away a negative aspect.
+- Add a positive aspect or take away a negative {.right\}
 - Add 5 skill points and increase the skill cap by 1.
 - Add a stunt.

 ### For -1¤ Downgrade

-- Add a negative aspect or take away a positive aspect.
+- Add a negative aspect or take away a positive {.right\}
 - Remove 4 or 5 skill points and reduce the skill cap by 1.
 - Remove a stunt
 :::